66,395 bells

 • In Safari 5.0, click on the Action menu-->Preferences-->Security tab-->Show Cookies, select the cookies to remove and click Remove, or click Remove All.
 (The Action menu is the button that looks like a gear near the top right edge.)

-•In Google Chrome 5.0, Click the wrench under the close button --> then Options --> Advanced tab --> Content Settings button --> Cookies tab --> Delete cookies.
+• In Google Chrome 5.0, Click the wrench under the close button --> then Options --> Advanced tab --> Content Settings button --> Cookies tab --> Delete cookies.

 Also, check to be sure that your web browser is allowing cookies from Animal Crossing Community.

-• In Opera 10.60, type ctrl + F12-->Advanced tab-->Cookies, and make sure that the 'Accept cookies' radio button is chosen.
+• In Opera 10.60, type CTRL + F12-->Advanced tab-->Cookies, and make sure that the 'Accept cookies' radio button is chosen.

 • In Safari 5.0, click on Action-->Preferences-->Security tab.
 In the 'Accept cookies' area, make sure that the button besides 'Only from sites I visit' is checked.